kellykohlleffel/claude-mcp-server-builder/docs/USER_PROMPT_TEMPLATE.md

 ---

-## 🛠️ Workflow 2: Build Custom MCP Server from Scratch
+## 🛠️ Workflow 2: Build a Custom MCP Server from Scratch

 **Use this when:** You need to integrate with an API/service that doesn't have an existing MCP server.